 What is a Residential College?

-The College of Education's Residential Experience at Lenape (REAL) Hall is designed to provide inclusive support to all COE students (Education, Rehabilitation & Human Services, and Exploratory Studies) as well as education majors from the College of Arts and Sciences and Health Sciences.
-Whether a student lives in Lenape or elsewhere, Lenape is the College of Education's community home.
+The College of Education's Residential Experience at Lenape and Hawthorne Halls is designed to provide inclusive support to all COE students as well as education majors from the College of Arts and Sciences and Health Sciences.
+Whether a student lives on campus or commutes, Lenape is the College of Education's community home.
 The goal of our residential college is to embrace student needs and provide meaningful interactive opportunities between faculty, staff, and students to ensure success for all.

 Freshmen living on campus will have rooms reserved for them in Lenape Hall.

-- Programming: Fall Kickoff, Welcome Week Social, Lecture Series, technology workshops, professional panel discussions, degree program support, social events, etc.
+- Programming: Fall Kickoff, Welcome Week activities, Lecture Series, technology workshops, professional panel discussions, degree program support, social events, etc.

-- Student/Affiliated Organizations: Student PSEA, Kappa Delta Pi, Council for Exceptional Students, Best Buddies, Autism Speaks U, Rehabilitative Services Student Organization, and Sigma Pi Epsilon Delta.
+- Student/Affiliated Organizations: Student PSEA, Kappa Delta Pi, Council for Exceptional Students, Best Buddies, Autism Speaks U, and Sigma Pi Epsilon Delta.